philipwfowler/simple-membrane-protein-analysis/README.md

 simple-membrane-protein-analysis
 ================================

-This is a short tutorial showing how to use both [VMD](http://www.ks.uiuc.edu/Research/vmd/) and [MDAnalysis][1] to analyse a molecular dynamics simulation of a membrane protein.
+This is a short tutorial showing how to use both [VMD](http://www.ks.uiuc.edu/Research/vmd/) and [MDAnalysis](https://code.google.com/p/mdanalysis/) to analyse a molecular dynamics simulation of a membrane protein.
 A sample trajectory is provided (of a bacterial peptide transporter which, structurally, belongs to the Major Facilitator Superfamily if you are interested).
 Although the trajectory we shall use was generated using GROMACS, all the examples can, with a few tweaks, could be applied to trajectories produced by other packages, such as NAMD, CHARMM or AMBER.

 The aims are:
 - to show you how to run some simple analysis on a membrane protein molecular dynamics simulation
 - to encourage you to write your own analysis code, rather than use a 'script' that someone gives you
 - to show you how simple analysis tasks can often be done more than one way.
-Here I shall use either [VMD](http://www.ks.uiuc.edu/Research/vmd/) or [MDAnalysis][mda]
+Here I shall use either [VMD](http://www.ks.uiuc.edu/Research/vmd/) or [MDAnalysis](https://code.google.com/p/mdanalysis/)
-- to introduce you briefly to the importance of writing good code and [Software Carpentry][swc].
+- to introduce you briefly to the importance of writing good code and [Software Carpentry](http://software-carpentry.org/index.html).
 Specifically to
     - test your code
     - include helpful comments
     - generalise your code so it can be used at different occasions